pyxem/kikuchipy/README.rst

 *kikuchipy is an open-source Python library for processing and analysis of electron backscatter diffraction (EBSD) patterns.*

-The library builds upon the tools for multi-dimensional data analysis provided by the `HyperSpy <https://hyperspy.org>`_ library.
+The library builds on the tools for multi-dimensional data analysis provided by the `HyperSpy <https://hyperspy.org>`_ library.
 This means that the EBSD class, which has several common methods for processing of EBSD patterns, also inherits all relevant methods from HyperSpy's Signal2D and `Signal
 <https://hyperspy.org/hyperspy-doc/current/user_guide/tools.html>`_ classes.

+An effort is made to keep memory usage in check and enable scalability by using the `Dask <https://dask.org>`_ library for pattern processing.

 Note that the project is in an alpha stage, and there will likely be breaking changes with each release.